 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

 This leaflet has been produced to give you general information about your procedure.
 Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Dialysis is a treatment to replace some of the essential functions which your kidneys can no longer provide.
 A tunnelled dialysis line is a small soft plastic tube inserted through the skin into a large vein in your neck or at the top of your leg.
 This is used to connect you to a dialysis machine.
 The tunnelled dialysis line is usually made up of two narrow tubes which are either separate or joined together.
 This is so that blood can be taken out of the body through one tube and returned to the body through the other tube.

 Why do I need a tunnelled haemodialysis line?

 The tunnelled dialysis line is used to connect you to a haemodialysis machine.
 The machine removes the waste products and excess fluid that the kidneys cannot remove.
 This is required because your kidneys are damaged to the extent that they need the machine to take over their normal function.

-The tunnelled line can be kept in for several weeks or months until a more permanent access like a fistula (please see separate leaflet “Formation of Fistula for Haemodialysis) is created as this is the best way to give you dialysis.
+The tunnelled line can be kept in for several weeks or months until a more permanent access like a fistula is created.

 How do I prepare for the tunnelled haemodialysis line insertion?